Definition schema reference

 height | number | Yes | Canvas height in pixels (>= 1) |

-elements | array | Yes | Root element tree |
+elements | array | Yes | Root element tree (up to 1024 top-level entries) |

 Elements